resbazSQL/lc-webscraping/_episodes/01-introduction.md

 but it is usually faster, more efficient and less error-prone if it can be automated.

 Web scraping allows you to convert non-tabular or poorly structured data into a usable, structured format, such as a .csv file or spreadsheet.

-Scraping can help you acquire data made inaccessible by the way it has been presented online.
 But scraping is about more than just acquiring data: it can help you track changes to data online, and help you archive data.
 In short, it's a skill worth learning.

 It is closely related to the practice of